 - Sole proprietorships are the easiest type of business to begin and end.
 No legal filings are required unless it operates under a fictitious name.
 Advantages include less administration, lower fees, and sole control of the business by the owner.
 Some disadvantages include self-employment taxes and personal liability.

 - Partnerships begin when two or more people agree to enter into a business.
 There may be "silent" partners, and some partners may have less invested than others.
-Although partnerships do not need formal documents for implementation, all parties should write and sign a partnership agreement.
+Although in Pennsylvania partnerships do not need formal documents for implementation, all parties should write and sign a partnership agreement.
 The advantages of partnerships include no double taxation of profits or capital gains, distribution of responsibilities, and pooling of risk.
 The disadvantages include unlimited liability, taxation of earnings even if they are not distributed, and control of the business shared among the partners.

 - Limited Liability Companies (LLCs) are one of the newest business structures available today.
 An LLC may have only one member and can elect to be taxed at the partnership or corporate level.
 Advantages of an LLC include limited owner liability to the amount of the investment, ease of establishment, and no double taxation.
 Some disadvantages of LLCs are varying set-up requirements by states (some states do not allow LLCs) and differing state tax treatment from federal tax treatment.